 The effects of inflammation may reverse in 10 to 14 days in mild cases of gingivitis.
 More severe inflammation may take longer depending on the treatment performed and the consistency of home care after treatment.
 Your daily habits and oral care are critical aspects in healing the gums and keeping them healthy.
 Your dentist can help you identify potentially damaging foods and beverages and discuss ways to offset their risks.

-Coffee on a diner tableAvoiding certain foods is not the answer to resolving gingivitis, nor is it even possible to avoid all foods that can lead to dental plaque.
+Avoiding certain foods is not the answer to resolving gingivitis, nor is it even possible to avoid all foods that can lead to dental plaque.
 However, limiting certain foods and habits can be helpful.
 Suggestions include limiting sugary foods and beverages that feed oral bacteria.
 Acidic foods and beverages, which include soda, energy drinks, and coffee, should also be limited.
 Because saliva is the primary defender against oral bacteria, it is helpful to avoid foods and habits that can dry out the mouth.
 While these can vary, common offenders include coffee, alcohol, and smoking.

 In addition to minimizing certain foods and drinks, you can consume more of those that support healthy teeth and gums.
 Examples include crunchy vegetables like celery, which are mildly abrasive and good for naturally cleansing plaque from the mouth.

-How is Early Gum Disease diagnosed?
+How Is Early Gum Disease Diagnosed?

 During a dental checkup, our dental team will examine the gums thoroughly and note signs of inflammation if they are found.
 Dentists also use what is called a “probe,” which is a tiny ruler, to measure pockets around teeth.
 Each tooth is measured and noted.
 Healthy pockets are between 1 and 3 millimeters.
 Anything greater indicates inflammation and the potential for gum recession.
 This part of the exam is generally very comfortable.
 These aspects of the dental exam provide an accurate account of gum health and guide the treatment plan, if any, that is needed.